 4. Patients known or suspected to have COVID-19

 - Be aware that patients taking drugs that affect the immune system may have atypical presentations of COVID-19

 - If patients with known or suspected COVID-19 need to attend the dermatology department, follow appropriate UK government guidance on infection prevention and control

 - If COVID-19 is later diagnosed in a patient not isolated from admission or presentation, follow UK government guidance

 - If a patient is prescribed topical treatments continue

 - If a patient known or suspected COVID-19 and who are on systemic treatment:

 - Continue hydroxychloroquine, chloroquine, mepacrine, daspone or sulfasalazine

-- Consider temporarily stopping all other immunosuppressive therapies.
+- Consider temporarily stopping all other oral immunosuppressive therapies.